Madhurihawaldar55/Financial_Dashboard_Analysis/README.md

 - Business is cash-positive but margin between inflow & outflow is narrow.

 - Any revenue slowdown or receivable delay can affect liquidity quickly.
-Business is cash-positive but margin between inflow & outflow is narrow.

-👉 Any revenue slowdown or receivable delay can affect liquidity quickly.